 Located in Auburn, Washington, Canterbury House is one of four nursing homes in this city.
 With an overall rating of C, this nursing home surprisingly is the top nursing home in Auburn.
 Based on our ratings, there are certainly far worse nursing homes out there.
-The best part of this place's profile was is its nursing score.
-Nursing grades are discussed in the next section.
+The best part of this place's profile was its stellar nursing grade.
+Nursing grades are discussed in the next paragraph.

 - Nursing Home